dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 resurrection candidates and ghosts will be in main().
 These aggregates will be used for phase3 of the project to resurrect the threads.

-All arficat logs will be piped into the gitlab pipeline (/logs) from the mounted volume in the python container (/aws_EC2/ and the artifact logging that is piped into the gitlab pipeline (/logs) will work for in-depth forensics on the thread status.
+All arficat logs will be piped into the gitlab pipeline (/logs) from the mounted volume in the python container (/aws_EC2/logs) and the artifact logging that is piped into the gitlab pipeline (/logs) will work for in-depth forensics on the thread status.
-The process_registry will continue to be used at the per process level (multi-threading supported) internally, and these will be written to disk (/aws_EC2 will aggregate all the process_registry ips into one registry so that it can be consumed by the global artifact logging in the gitlab pipeline. succesful_registry_ips, missing_registry_ips, failed_registry_ips, total_registry_ips and other logs will be created from this by the resurrection_monitor.
+The process_registry will continue to be used at the per process level (multi-threading supported) internally, and these will be written to disk (/aws_EC2/logs) at the process level. main()  will now aggregate all the process_registry that are on disk as json into one registry so that it can be processed for statistics (success, failed, mssing, total) and also piped to the gitlab pipeline artifact logs.
-The aggregate_registry will be consumed by resurrection_monitor_patch7c which will create the successful, failed,  missing and total log files in accordance with the status(tag) of each registry entry.

-### Real-Time Aggregation Behavior

-- Each **process** runs its own set of threads via `threaded_install()`.
-- Each process builds its own **`thread_registry`**, capturing install results for its threads.
-- Once the process completes, `run_test()` receives that `thread_registry` as part of the result.

-- As **each process completes**, its `thread_registry` is returned to the parent orchestrator.(run_test)
-- The orchestrator immediately calls `aggregate_registry.update(...)` for that process.
-- This means `aggregate_registry` is **built up progressively**, one process at a time — not waiting for all processes to finish.

-This design is smart for resilience and debugging:
-- You get partial visibility even if some processes crash.
-- You can inspect `aggregate_registry` mid-run for early failures or tagging anomalies.
-- It supports retry logic or resurrection tagging without needing a full run to complete.
+The artifact logs are listed below.
+Each run of the gitlab pipeline will produce these logs.
+Most of these logs are produced in main() now, with the process level registry logs being produced in resurrection_monitor_patch7c, and the main orchestration logging produced throughout the python module.

+artifacts:
+    paths:
+      - logs/
+      - logs/main_*.log  # top elve orchestration level stats for entire execution
+      - logs/benchmark_*.log  # process level orchestration level stats logs
+      - logs/benchmark_combined.log  # this is the orchestration level logging of all the benchmark_*.logs (process level stats).
+This is created post execution in gitlab-ci.yml (seea above)

+      - logs/benchmark_combined_runtime.log  # this is the python run time created benchmark_combined stats log created from the benchmark_*.log pid logs that are created during run time.

+      - logs/benchmark_ips_artifact.log  # this is the GOLD standard by which to compare the runtime registires to for missing, failed, successful and total (in addtion to scanning the tags/status)

+      - logs/total_registry_ips_artifact.log  # stats created from the final_aggregate_execution_run_registry.json registry.
+THese are the actual registry entries, not stats.
+Same for the next 3 logs as well.
+      - logs/missing_registry_ips_artifact.log
+      - logs/successful_registry_ips_artifact.log
+      - logs/failed_registry_ips_artifact.log

+      - logs/patch7_summary_*.log # this is for the per process logging in resurrection_monitor_patch7c.
+This is completely separate from the orchestration level logging and this is used for forensics and debugging.

+        # these are process level logs from the resurrection_montior_patch7c().
+These are actual registry entries for resurrection candidates for phase3 implementation.
+Ghosts are missing when compared to GOLD standard and do not have standard failure tags
+      - logs/resurrection_candidates_registry_*.json
+      - logs/resurrection_ghost_missing_*.json

+      # resurrection_monitor pid based snapshot for all registry values.
+This has been replaced with final_aggregate_execution_run_registry.json
+      #- logs/resurrection_process_registry_snapshot_*.json

+      # write-to-disk aggregator json files.
+The log files above are derived from these.
+This has all registry values for the
+      # entire execution run.
+This replaces the snapshot json log above that was formerly done in resurrection_monitor
+      # This log below is done in main()
+      - logs/final_aggregate_execution_run_registry.json

+        # per process registry logs from tomcat_worker().
+These are used to create the final_registry and summary and these are then used to create the aggregate registry for the execution run : logs/final_aggregate_execution_run_registry.json
+      - logs/process_registry_*.json